PeterCamilleri/CX16/README.md

 This repository contains several developments/documents related to the Commander X 16 (CX16) project.
 It is, however, in no way connected to that project.

-The prime focus of this repository is the 65C02 processor being used in the CX16.
+The prime focus of this repository is the W65C02S processor being used in the CX16.
 In particular:

 * Documentation of the 65C02.
-There are lots of tutorials on the old 6502, but little for the "C" variant.
+There are lots of tutorials on the old 6502, but little for the W65C02S variant.
 This needs some attention.
 * Utility macros to round out some of the rough edges.
 * Useful routines of a larger sort.
 Ideas include stack emulation, bank management, heap management, and "drivers" for custom add on devices.